 I relate and interact with my clients to create an environment that cultivates trust and vulnerability.
 This can happen through our meetings before the shoot or on social media.
 Comfort and trust are what make better photos possible in boudoir photography.

 One note about self-confidence.
-As a woman myself I am very aware of what social stigmas have done to the female psyche.
+As a woman, I am very aware of what social stigmas have done to the female psyche.
 Women are constantly in a state of comparison and doubt when it comes to how we look.

-Your clients are walking into your studio with an entire lifetime of doubts about their looks and often their self worth.
-Whether you’re a female or male boudoir photographer, it is your job to remind them that they are beautiful and to create an environment based on trust.
+Your clients may walk into your studio with a lifetime of doubts about their looks and often their self-worth.
+Whether you’re a female or male boudoir photographer, you must remind them that they are beautiful and create an environment based on trust.

-Step 1.
-Build an Online Presence That Shows Who YOU Really Are
+1. Build an Online Presence That Shows Who You Are

-I show everything from the time I spend with my daughter, to the construction on my space, to the time I fell on Mother’s Day and gashed my knee open.
-I allow my clients to see me for the person that I really am.
+I show everything from the time I spend with my daughter to the construction of my space to the time I fell on Mother’s Day and gashed my knee open.
+I allow my clients to see me as the person that I am.

-If you are asking someone to walk into your space and both figuratively and literally strip down for you, you owe it to them to do the same.
+If you ask someone to walk into your space to figuratively and literally strip down for you, you owe it to them to do the same.
 Showing your real life makes you less of a stranger and more familiar.

-I always have clients walk in and ask me about my daughter because I show our relationship on my IG stories.
-This gives us something familiar to talk about right away and helps to create an immediate bond when they walk in.
+Clients always ask about my daughter because I show our relationship on my Instagram stories.
+This immediately gives us something familiar to discuss and helps create a bond when they walk in.

-Step 2.
-How to Create a Clean and Organised Studio Space
+3. Create a Clean and Organized Studio Space

-If you have a kid, consider things like Foremost storage cubes for hiding toys.
-These look like shelves, but are sturdy and feel elegant.
+If you are a home photographer, it’s best to create a clear separation between your work and home life through smart storage solutions.
+Consider organizers like SONGMICS storage cubes for hiding toys if you have a kid.
+These look like shelves but are sturdy and feel elegant.
 They can also be anchored to the wall if you have young children.